telent/liminix/doc/installation.rst

 management.
-This means that to change anything about the way in which a Liminix system works, you make that change in your :file:`configuration.nix` (or one of the other files it references), and rerun :command:`nix-build` or :command:`liminix-rebuild` to action the change.
+This means that to change anything about the way in which a Liminix system works, you make that change in your :file:`configuration.nix` (or one of the other files it references), and rerun :command:`nix-build` to action the change.
 It is not possible (at least, without shenanigans) to make changes by logging into the device and running imperative commands whose effects may later be overridden: :file:`configuration.nix`